Ericsson/dataplanebook/_sources/stats/stats.rst.txt

-In case where a data plane application has only one lcore worker thread, or there are multiple lcore workers, but there is no overlap between what counters the different threads manipulate in parallell, there is no need for writer-writer synchronization.
+In case where a data plane application has only one lcore worker thread, or there are multiple lcore workers, but there is no overlap between what counters the different threads manipulate in parallel, there is no need for writer-writer synchronization.
 The only concern in this case, is reader-writer synchronization, assuming there is a separate reader thread (e.g., a :term:`control thread`).
 The solution